prisma-korea/graphql-schema-generator/README.md

 ## Contributing

 Any contributions are welcomed.
-If you are interested, check out our [out guildline](https://github.com/prisma-korea/graphql-schema-generator/blob/master/CONTRIBUTING.md).
+If you are interested, check out our [guidelines](https://github.com/prisma-korea/graphql-schema-generator/blob/master/CONTRIBUTING.md).

 ## Getting Started